 When the link is clicked, ActiveDEMAND will check to see if the user is registered in ActiveDEMAND.
 If not, they will be presented with a registration form.
 Once they submit the form they will be given access to the asset.
 The link provided to users expires very quickly thus preventing users from being able to share the link

-The above assumes you have the www2 subdomain set up as per this article https://support.activedemand.com/solution/articles/5000011983-integrating-activedemand-with-your-website-email-server If you are using the WordPress plugin and shortcodes for your AD form, you will not be able to edit the form code, thus your only option will be to create the form in AD and export the html and embed the html into your web site.
+The above assumes you have the www2 subdomain set up as per this article https://engage.activedemand.com/hc/en-us/articles/360047169653-Integrating-ActiveDEMAND-with-your-website-email-server If you are using the WordPress plugin and shortcodes for your AD form, you will not be able to edit the form code, thus your only option will be to create the form in AD and export the HTML and embed the HTML into your web site.